getify/You-Dont-Know-JS/async & performance/apA.md

 Each step in the sequence is controlled under the covers by a promise (see Chapter 3).
 That is, every step you add to a sequence implicitly creates a promise that is wired to the previous end of the sequence.
 Because of the semantics of promises, every single step advancement in a sequence is asynchronous, even if you synchronously complete the step.

-Moreover, a sequence will always proceed linearly from step to step, meaning that step 2 always comes after step 1 finishes, etc.
+Moreover, a sequence will always proceed linearly from step to step, meaning that step 2 always comes after step 1 finishes, and so on.

 Of course, a new sequence can be forked off an existing sequence, meaning the fork only occurs once the main sequence reaches that point in the flow.
 Sequences can also be combined in various ways, including having one sequence subsumed by another sequence at a particular point in the flow.